BookingSync/bookingsync-api-docs/content/guides/secure-payments-by-bookingsync.md

 <div class="callout callout-info">
   <h4>Successful authentication after 202 status</h4>
-  <p>After successful authentication user will be redirected to BookingSync success page.
+  <p>After successful authentication a traveller will be redirected to BookingSync success page.
 There is no possibility to customize this redirection.</p>
 </div>

 {:start="3"}